yinhongyan/notes/docs/concept.md

 * RSS subscription
   * RSS filters can be applied, to cut part of html, parse, extract urls, expand or download additional html, images or videos. per site / RSS filter bases.

 Merge: Master able to merge items / folders by calling 'Merge' button on few items.
 Items merged into a folder will change the folder name accordenly.
 If we merge 2015-01-01 11:11.png && 2015-01-01 12:11.png - result will be 2015-01-01/ folder with files it contains.
 We can merge hours / days / months / years / centuries.
-Also if here a gap between years. like merging 2011 && 2015, folder should be named like this: 2011,2015
+Also if here a gap between years. like merging 2011 && 2015, folder should be named like this: 2011,2015.
+Merging 2010 && 2011 && 2012 && 2015, will produce 2010-2012,2015

 Content captured to host's folder.
 Content keep's original URL.
 And have page content reference (which part of page were taken).
 It can be edited or altered by host (removing ads).